lllovesmatt/BullsPhotos/README.md

 # BullsPhotos

-Bulls Photos is an iOS app that shows Chicago Bulls images.
+Bulls Photos is an iOS app that uses the Flickr API to show Chicago Bulls images.